aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 (5) 5d100 feet in diameter, or
 (6) 10d100 feet in diameter.

-They average 1d8 feet in depth.
+They average `dice: 1d8` feet in depth.

 Ponds have a 1 in 6 chance of being spring-fed, and a further 1 in 6 chance of having no outlet; the amount of water in the pond stays stable due to evaporation and/or ground seepage.
 Otherwise, there will typically be 1d2 brooks